-Trading of copper ore
+Trading of copper ores

-The Group purchases copper ore from third-party suppliers and then resells to a third-party trading company.
-Revenue is recognized on a gross basis, and at a point in time when control of the asset is transferred to the customer, upon delivery of the copper ore to the customer.
+The Group purchases copper ores from third-party suppliers and then resells to a third-party trading company.
+Revenue is recognized on a gross basis, and at a point in time when control of the asset is transferred to the customer, upon delivery of the copper ores to the customers.